Trump calls journalists 'bad people' at rally a week after newsroom shooting

 CNN's Abby Phillip, at the rally, observed: "So there's your answer to the question of whether Trump's rhetoric would change after 5 journalists were gunned down in Annapolis."

 The spark for Trump's comment seemed to be his lingering frustration with the way his summit with Kim Jong Un was covered by the media.
-He was repeatedly vented about unnamed commentators who criticized him for deciding to hold the summit.
+He repeatedly vented about unnamed commentators who criticized him for deciding to hold the summit.

 "Fake news!" he said of the critiques.
 "They are fake news media."